 88055-02 INSPECTION REQUIREMENTS AND GUIDANCE

-The selection of fire protection features to be reviewed depends on the specifics of each licensee program.
-Fire protection requirements for license greatly because of the significant differences in operations at fuel cycle facilities and thus any safety or security impact from fire.
+The selection of fire protection features to be reviewed depends on the specifics of each licensee’s program.
+Fire protection requirements for licensees greatly because of the significant differences in operations at fuel cycle facilities and thus any safety or security impact from fire.
 Therefore, the inspector should, as part of inspection preparation, review fire protection program documentation specific for the licensee to be inspected.
 This review should include a review of changes to the program since the last inspection.
-Specific requirements are documented in the regulations, the license, the Safety Analysis Report (SAR), the Integrated Safety Analysis (ISA), licensee policies and procedures, Fire Hazards Analysis (FHA)
+Specific requirements are documented in the regulations, the license, the Safety Analysis Report (SAR), the Integrated Safety Analysis (ISA), licensee policies and procedures, or Fire Hazards Analysis (FHA).

 In addition, in preparation for the inspection, the inspector should discuss with the project inspector and resident inspection staff, where applicable, any fire protection equipment availability or reliability problems (such as recurring failures or failures resulting in reportable events) the licensee has experienced since the last annual inspection.